junzhe66/PID-GAN/README.md

    cd PID-GAN

 3. **Install Required Dependencies:**
-   Install all necessary Python libraries from the requirements.txt file.
-Ensure you have Python and pip installed on your machine, then run:
+    Install all necessary Python libraries listed in the all_packages.txt file.
+Ensure you have Python and pip installed on your machine
-      ```bash
-   pip install -r requirements.txt

 ## Getting Started
    **To initiate a training run of the PID-GAN model, use the following command:**